 Born on March 25, 1947, in England, Elton John's unique blend of pop and rock styles turned him into one of the biggest music icons of the 20th century.
 He excelled in music from a young age, and released his first self-titled American album in 1970, making him a huge international star.
 Some of his most famous hits include "Crocodile Rock," "Philadelphia Freedom" and "Candle in the Wind."
 He also found success on Broadway, composing the score for Billy Elliot (2008), which went on to win 10 Tony Awards.
 He was inducted into the Rock and Roll Hall of Fame in 1994 and was knighted in 1998.

 Singer, songwriter, composer and icon Elton John was born Reginald Kenneth Dwight on March 25, 1947, in Pinner, Middlesex, England.
 He discovered his passion for music at an early age.
-He taught himself how to play piano when he was only 4 years old.
+He taught himself how to play piano when he was only four years old.
 John soon proved to be a great talent, winning a scholarship to a youth program at the Royal Academy of Music in London.
 He attended classes there on the weekends.

 John had a difficult relationship with his father Stanley Dwight, a member of the Royal Air Force.
 His parents divorced when he was a teenager, and he and his father clashed over his future.
 John, captivated by the sounds of early rock and roll, wanted to pursue a career in pop music.
 And much to his father's dismay, John dropped out of school at 17 to follow his dream.
 He started playing with a group called Bluesology, and he cobbled together his stage moniker from the names of two members of the group.